rukkyme/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the lines of the files read me
+creating a file with text in it read me